 Part of the FPC's problem has been the complexity of the industry it has been trying to regulate.
 Using traditional regulatory tools, the FPC began in 1954 to regulate the price of natural gas by determining "just and reasonable" rates for each of the more than 3,000 individual producers.
 By 1960, the sheer backlog of proceedings had swamped the Commission and it was compelled to simplify the process drastically by lumping all producers together into fewer than a dozen "areas."
 But such an approach bore little relationship to the cost and profit profile of the individual producer, and pervasive inequities inevitably developed.

-In addition to becoming inflexible, regulation has a tendency to spread.
-For example, regulation was introduced into the trucking industry, not because anyone believed that there was a threat of monopoly in the industry itself, but because regulated railroads felt threatened by unregulated competition.
-Because the fundamental question of the necessity for regulation of trucking was never seriously raised, today a rigid set of price and entry controls dominates the major business decisions of an industry of some 15.000 individual firms.
+19 because anyone believed that there was a threat of monopoly in the industry itself, but because regulated railroads felt threatened by unregulated competition.
+Because the fundamental question of the necessity for regulation of trucking was never seriously raised, today a rigid set of price and entry controls dominates the major business decisions of an industry of some 15,000 individual firms.
 In addition, the system prevents another 85,000 unregulated carriers from carrying specific types of commodities.
-The result has been the creation of a web of government restrictions which discourage innovation, promote inefficient transportation, and artificially distort rates and fares.
+The result has been the creation of a web of Government restrictions which discourage innovation, promote inefficient transportation, and artificially distort rates and fares.